cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white-level-walkthrough.md

 ---
 title: "Exploring: The Level Design of *Neon White*"
-excerpt: "Join me on a closer look at a level and see naturally encourages speedrunning optimization."
+excerpt: "Join me on a closer look at a level and see how it naturally encourages speedrunning and optimization."
-last_modified_at:
+last_modified_at: 2023-03-31T02:14:56
 categories:
  - Video Games
 tags: